ratanachh/CleanArchitecture/README.md

 - [ ] Need someone to implement localization throughout every Razor Component of the solution under the WASM(Client) Project.
 You can take the Pages/Authentication/Login.razor as the point of reference.
 It is as simple as adding `@inject Microsoft.Extensions.Localization.IStringLocalizer<Login> localizer` to every page, changing the texts to `@localizer["Text Here"]` and finally adding resx files to the Resources Folder as per the folder structure.
 - [ ] Need few contributors to add in various language transalations as per the implemented Location.
 I got time to only add a few transalations for French as of now.
 - [ ] Need a UI contributor to look at the UX/UI of the entire project
-- [ ] Need someone to buildup a cool Material Logo for BlazorHero (BH):D Do contact me on LinkedIn (https://www.linkedin.com/in/iammukeshm/).
+- [ ] Need someone to buildup a cool Material Logo for this project :D Do contact me on LinkedIn (https://www.linkedin.com/in/ratana-chhorm-536989117/).
 - [ ] And finally, Stars from everyone! :D

 ## License